 Submit your podcast feed URL to the iTunes Store here.

-The terms and conditions of the podcast directory are covered by your iTunes Store account.
-As a result, you must be logged in to an iTunes account in order to submit a podcast.
+The terms and conditions of the Podcasts directory are covered by your iTunes Store account.
+As a result, you must be logged into an iTunes account in order to submit a podcast.

 Can I submit a test feed?

 iTunes does not accept test podcast feeds.
 Please test your feed by opening iTunes, clicking the Advanced menu and selecting “Subscribe to Podcast…”.
 To diagnose problems with your feed, we also recommend Feed Validator.